 How many Britons own property in Spain?

-- The best estimate we have for the number of Spanish properties owned by the British at the end of 2003 is 600,000.
+- Estimates for the number of Spanish properties owned by the British at the end of 2003 range as high as 600,000.

 - Between 40% and 50% of all overseas properties purchased by the British are in Spain.